barryclark/jekyll-now/_posts/2022-01-29-live-without-dd.md

 ---
 layout: post
-title: Docker Desktop alternative
+title: How to work without Docker Desktop
 ---

-## Docker subscription is changing
+## Docker Desktop subscription is changing

 According to following [info](https://www.docker.com/blog/the-grace-period-for-the-docker-subscription-service-agreement-ends-soon-heres-what-you-need-to-know/?utm_campaign=2022-01-24-reminder-grace-period&utm_medium=email&utm_source=mailgun) Docker Desktop subscription will be / is changed on 31.01.2022.
 I would advise companies to switch to team or enterprise subscription (no i'm not affiliated to Mirantis :) ), because any replacement will come not for free and SDLC will be heavily affected.
 Also price model is comparable to other services and looks fair.